PacoCastle/porfolio.dev/DEPLOYMENT.md

-# Deployment to AWS Guide
+# Deploymente to AWS Guide

 This guide outlines the steps to deploy your Astro site to AWS using S3 for static website hosting and CloudFront for CDN.